pi-hole/docs/docs/ftldns/valgrind.md

 Occasionally, debugging may require us to run `pihole-FTL` in `valgrind`.
 We also use it to measure performance and check that our memory layout is optimal (= minimal footprint).

 `Valgrind` is a flexible program for debugging and profiling Linux executables.
 It consists of a core, which provides a synthetic CPU in software, and a series of debugging and profiling tools.
+The use of a synthetic CPU allows Valgrind to run the client program in a completely controlled environment and, hence, track the behaviour of the program in a very detailed way.
+Unfortunately, this also means that the program runs *much* slower than usual.

 ## `memcheck`